-I just got back from the beautiful country of Colombia!
+I just got back from a beautiful trip to Colombia.

 When telling people I was heading to Colombia on vacation, it was common to see their faces drop or fill with confusion on why I would want to go to the country most famously known for cocaine and danger.

-Your immediate thoughts of what to expect when visiting Colombia, especially the cities like Medellin, which was once the murder capital of the world, is that there would be cocaine everywhere.
+Your immediate thoughts of what to expect on a trip to Colombia, especially the cities like Medellin, which was once the murder capital of the world, is that there would be cocaine everywhere.
 Being sold out in the open on the streets, in a thin layer of dust on all the bars in the city.
 The truth is, if you didn’t know about Colombia’s dark past before visiting, you’d actually have no clue this is what the country was once (and still sort of is) known for.

 Okay, now that we got that out of the way, let’s talk a bit about how amazing my trip was!
 I was only in Colombia for around eight days, which is never long enough to see an entire country, but what I did see of it was incredible.
 I went from Cartagena, to San Andres, to Medellin, with some day trips to Guatape, and Jardin.